-The amounts of local funds revenue transfers to paygo capital currently prescribed in the new law, coupled with the increased debt capacity that becomes available each year, allows for the entire

-\$4.2 billion gap to be funded by 2028, only five years beyond the normal six-year planning period.
+The amounts of local funds revenue transfers to paygo capital currently prescribed in the law, coupled with the increased debt capacity that becomes available each year, allows for the entire \$3.3 billion gap to be funded by 2028, only four years beyond the normal six-year planning period.
 Once paygo funding reaches a level that equals annual depreciation, and is maintained at that level, ongoing maintenance and all identified, unfunded capital projects will be funded into the future.
-Lower levels of paygo funding for capital may also address the issues but require a longer period of time, during which time other unplanned capital needs may occur.
+In the event of slower than anticipated economic growth, or a downturn in the economy, lower levels of paygo funding for capital may be available to address these issues.
+While the District would likely still be able to address all of its unmet capital needs, albeit requiring a longer period of time, it would run the risk of other unplanned capital needs or events occurring during that time, which could further delay the ability to meet these needs.
+Finally, the credit rating agencies have taken note of the District's aggressive approach to addressing its deferred maintenance and critical infrastructure needs and cited it as one of the key factors in the recent round of ratings upgrades enjoyed by the District.
+Any significant delays, or deviations, from the District's prescribed plan to address these critical infrastructure needs could potentially jeopardize the District's newly enjoyed status as one of the top-ten highest rated large cities in the nation.

-To put these funding needs in perspective, while the increase in paygo per the new legislation increases over time to a level equal to projected annual depreciation, a level until now not achieved by the District, the average actual paygo contribution over the long-range capital financial plan time period is roughly \$315 million.
-That compares favorably to the \$325 million of additional paygo that was recommended in the 2016 Report.
-This would still result in paygo funding that is approximately 3.6% of the total General Fund budget, or a little more than one year's expected annual growth of three percent (3%) in the revenue base of the District.
-Allocating this level of funding to capital is not without challenges, since it has to compete with needed program funding for priorities such as affordable housing, homelessness, and growth in day-to-day services for residents.
+To put these funding needs in perspective, while the increase in paygo per the new legislation increases over time to a level equal to projected annual depreciation, a level until now not achieved by the District, the average annual paygo contribution over the long-range capital financial plan time period is roughly \$369 million.
+This amount of paygo funding is roughly equivalent to 4.6% of the local funds portion of the FY2019 General Fund budget.
 However, properly maintained and improved equipment and facilities will, over time, result in lower life-cycle costs and ultimately more resources for programs.